-Take your favorite childhood treat to a whole new level with these Peanut Butter Chocolate Rice Krispie Treats!
+Take your favorite childhood treat to a whole new level with these Chocolate Peanut Butter Rice Krispie Treats!
 The addition of creamy peanut butter, a chocolate top layer, and a sprinkle of salt make these handheld treats irresistible!

 If you love Rice cereal treats as much as I do, check out some of my other variations like Cake Batter Rice Krispie Treats, Ube Rice Krispie Treats, and Rice Krispie Treat Stars.